-Cece Lobin (she/her/hers)
+Cece Lobin, MJ (she/her/hers)

 We asked Cece, “If you could share a meal with any 2 individuals, living or dead, who would you choose and why?”
-She said, “If I could share a meal with any two individuals it would be Michelle and Barack Obama, because I’d love them to share their wisdom on gender and racial equity.
+She said, “I’d love to share a meal with Michelle and Barack Obama to hear their wisdom on gender and racial equity.
 I’m inspired by how they consistently show up with loyalty, humor and humanity.”